aleksandrazec/FitConnect/README.md

 - You cannot send messages.
 - You cannot recieve messages.
 - Login and signup are hardcoded without a database as well.
-- Application as a trainer is hardcoded.
+- Application as a trainer is unavailable.